Champion Logo

 The Feinbloom brothers founded their company because they were dissatisfied with the quality of sportswear in the early 20th century.
 They opened their workshop to produce high-quality sportswear.

 In the early 20th century, sports uniforms were poorly made and not durable.
 The Feinbloom brothers saw this gap and sought to create better, more durable sportswear.
 They believed that athletes deserved uniforms that looked good and performed well.
 Their goal was to produce high-quality sportswear that addressed these shortcomings.
-They focused on the needs of athletes, aiming to revolutionize sportswear.
-This led to the development of the reverse weave knitting technique, which reduced shrinkage and increased the life of the clothing.
+They focused on athletes’ needs, aiming to revolutionize sportswear.
+This led to the development of the reverse-weave knitting technique, which reduced shrinkage and extended clothing’s life.
 This early success established the company as a respected name in the sportswear industry.